Juliasule/LITA-_Capstone-_Poject/README.md

 This Capstone contains two projects namely:
 - Project 1:Retail Store Sales Performance Analysis
-- Project 2: Customer Segmentation for a Subscription Service We will analyze these two projects in detail and highlight some projects performed as part of my Learning experience with INCUBATOR HUB.
+- Project 2: Customer Segmentation for a Subscription Service We will analyze these two projects in detail and highlight some projects I performed as part of my learning experience with INCUBATOR HUB.

 ## Table of Contents